 Tanzania’s Mount Kilimanjaro is the world’s tallest single mountain, at 5,890 metres high.
 Djibouti’s Lake is also, without doubt, one of the lowest points on Earth.
 The coast of Africa is equally impressive, surrounded by unique islands such as Sri Lanka, Mauritius the Maldives and Madagascar.

-The gradual decline of slave trading continued thanks to a lack of demand for slaves.
+The gradual decline of slave-trading continued thanks to a lack of demand for slaves.
 The cause of this was mainly due to anti-slavery legislation in both Europe and America.
-The British Royal Navy’s increasing presence off the West African coast obliged African states to adopt new anti-slavery laws.
+The British Royal Navy’s increasing presence of the West African coast obliged African states to adopt new anti-slavery laws.

 A land of opportunities

 European Yacht Charters will be working hard from summer 2018 to increase the number of African charter companies that partner with us.
 If you have a base in this incredible continent and would like to work with us, please get in touch.